 Another way to improve memory and mental sharpness is to make sure that you are not vitamin-deficient.
 Although there is some debate on whether taking a general daily multivitamin offers substantial benefit, there is no doubt that your brain needs certain vitamins in order to function properly.
 The three B vitamins— B12, B6, and folic acid—can help lower your homocysteine levels–high levels of which can lead to dementia.
 Vitamin B12, in particular, is especially important when it comes to keeping your brain and nervous system healthy.

 Vitamin D, among its many functions, also helps in the maintenance of neurons and is important for brain health.
 Metabolic pathways for vitamin D exist all through your body, including your brain’s hippocampus, thus playing a role in the processing of information and the formation of new memories.
 Not surprisingly, low levels of vitamin D has been associated with many health problems, including depression and cognitive decline, which negatively affects memory and concentration.

 Wondering if you are getting enough vitamin D?
 This article will help.

 #4 Balance Your Diet with the Right Foods

-Omega-3 fatty acids, along with their other known benefits, play a role in maintaining brain health.
-While just taking an omega-3 capsule has not been shown to have the same effect, diets consisting of fatty fish rich in natural omega-3 are thought to positively affect cognitive function.
+Omega-3 fatty acids, along with their other known benefits, play an especially important role in maintaining brain health.
+While just taking an omega-3 capsule has not been shown to have the same effect, diets consisting of fatty fish rich in natural omega-3 are thought to positively affect cognitive function and help improve memory.
 Furthermore, there is some evidence that antioxidant-rich foods such as cocoa and blueberries, as well as some spices (eg. turmeric), may also play a role in preserving mental functioning when incorporated as part of a healthy diet.